halagrantgerges/ceros-ski-master-v2/README.md

     1. Press the left arrow key
   * Expected Result: The skier gets up and is facing to the left
   * Actual Result: Giant blizzard occurs causing the screen to turn completely white (or maybe the game just crashes!)

+  * bug fixed also I found another bug.
+   * Steps to Reproduce:
+            Load the game
+            Crash into an obstacle
+            Press click on righ arrow
+         *  expected: The skier gets up and is facing to the right
+         *  actual: the skier is still shown as crashed, to doesn't move to the right

 * **Write unit tests:**

   The base code has Jest, a unit testing framework, installed.
 Write some unit tests to ensure that the above mentioned bug does not come back.

+      * I wrote 10  unit tests for Skier, and Rhino

 * **Extend existing functionality:**

   We want to see your ability to extend upon a part of the game that already exists.
 Add in the ability for the skier to jump.
 The asset file for jumps is already included.
 All you gotta do is make the guy jump.
 We even included some jump trick assets if you wanted to get really fancy!
   * Have the skier jump by either pressing a key or use the ramp asset to have the skier jump whenever he hits a ramp.

+    (done)
   * The skier should be able to jump over some obstacles while in the air.
     * Rocks can be jumped over
+    (done)
     * Trees can NOT be jumped over
+    (done)
   * Anything else you'd like to add to the skier's jumping ability, go for it!

 * **Build something new:**